rcaferati/ras-fullpage-strategies/README.md

   )
 }

-// Wrapp the aplication with the navigation Provider passing down to current page slug. const App = () => {
+// Wrapp the aplication with the navigation Provider passing down the current page slug. const App = () => {
   const slug = "[THE INITIAL RENDERED SLUG]";